 Disrespectful Muslim zombies

-There is no doubt that the massacres carried out by ISIS in Europe over the last two years are intended to invite exactly this kind of response.
-ISIS documents have clearly identified whipping up hatred towards Muslims who inhabit ‘the grey zone’ as a strategic goal.
-They dream of a global ‘civilisational’ conflict that will leave Muslims nowhere else to turn to but them, and they have many people on the opposite ‘side’ who are only too willing to oblige them.
+The massacres carried out by ISIS over the last two years are partly intended to incite exactly this kind of response.
+ISIS regards Muslims who live in Europe and America as passive inhabitants of ‘the grey zone’.
+It dreams of a civilisational conflict that will force Muslims to abandon these territories and come running to the Caliphate, and many Muslim-haters are only too willing to oblige them.

-Nothing I have ever read of Hopkin’s self-aggrandizing trolling suggests that she loves language – or anything at all for that matter.
-She would be one more of the sick jokes that the 21st century keeps playing on us, were it not for the fact that she echoes and repeats in a marginally more acceptable from what trolls below the line are also saying.
+She would be just one more of the sick jokes that the 21st century keeps playing on us, were it not for the fact that she echoes in a marginally more acceptable form what trolls below the line are also saying.

-That is why the mainstream media has fallen over itself to court her, not because she has anything coherent, intelligent or thoughtful to say about anything, but nowadays it seems to matter less and less what people actually saying as long as it attracts enough clicks or produces a minute or two of ‘good television’ or ‘good radio. ‘
+That is why the mainstream media has fallen over itself to court her, not because she has anything coherent, intelligent or thoughtful to say, but because nowadays it seems to matter less and less what people actually say as long as their pronouncements attracts enough clicks or produce a minute or two of ‘good television’.

-Hopkins might think that she is ‘standing up to Islam’ or whatever it is she thinks she’s standing up to, but people like her are the gift to ISIS that keeps on giving, and so are the wretched hatemongers foaming at the mouth about Muslim invasions and ‘rapefugees.’
+Hopkins might think that she is ‘standing up to Islam’, but people like her are the gift to ISIS that keeps on giving, and so are the hatemongers foaming over their keyboards about Muslim invasions and ‘rapefugees.’

 Because if we don’t do this, we will never get out of the mess we’re in, and we will be laying the foundations for a future of endless war and endless violence that will make any kind of coexistence impossible.